Academic Records Information

 Changes in Program

 Forms can be found on the Office of Graduate Studies website.

 Changing to Auditor Status

-Before the end of the ninth week, a student may apply to become an auditor by completing a change in class status form available below and by obtaining the necessary approval.
+Before the end of the ninth week, a student may apply to become an auditor by completing a change in class status form and by obtaining the necessary approval.
 The form can be found on the Office of Graduate Studies website.